hasura/graphql-serverless/aws-nodejs/apollo-sequelize/README.md

 If you go to the endpoint, you will receive a "Hello from Lambda!" message.
 This is because we haven't uploaded any code yet!

-4) Zip and upload code:
+4) Zip and upload code.
+Make sure to set the handler as `graphql.handler` and add the `POSTGRES_CONNECTION_STRING` environment variable:

 ```bash
 $ zip -r graphql.zip *
 ```

-Also, make sure to add the `POSTGRES_CONNECTION_STRING` environment variable.

 ![upload-code](../../_assets/upload-code.png)